dododogame/dododo/README.md

 Difficulty is intended to be a brief indicator on an ordinal scale of how hard the beatmap is to beat.
-You can refer to [the store](https://github.com/ulysseszh/typhm_store/) to see how hard on earth a certain difficulty is.

 #### `audioUrl`

 The url of the audio file of the music.

-If it is no specified, the user have to upload an audio (if playing through uploading files), or the user will not hear any music when playing.
+If it is not specified, the user has to upload an audio file (if playing through uploading files), or the user will not hear any music when playing.